oss-review-toolkit/orthw-shell/docs/getting-started.md

 Using [package configuration][ort-package-configurations] you can overwrite scanner findings to correct identified licenses in a dependency for a specific file(s).

-In the WebApp report look up `NPM::eslint-scope:5.0.0` by filtering the _Package_ column under _Table_.
+[Generate the Web App report](#orthw-report-webapp) and look up `NPM::eslint-scope:5.0.0` by filtering the _Package_ column under _Table_.
 You will find the detected licenses containing a NOASSERTION.

 All licenses in ORT follow the [SPDX][spdx] license specification and a NOASSERTION in detected licenses means the scanner detected something that looks like a license but was unable to determine which one.